rest-for-physics/axionlib/README.md

 ### Prerequisites

 As any REST library, RestAxionLib requires a running installion of REST Framework.
 But on top of that, some calculations require higher precision arithmetics and we need to use a external library named `mpfr`.
 We use a c++ wrapper that is available at the [following site](http://www.holoborodko.com/pavel/mpfr/#intro).
+This wrapper (mpreal.h) is already available/uploaded to this repository.

 All you need to be able to compile RestAxionLib is to install the [mpfr](https://www.mpfr.org) and [mpir](http://mpir.org) libraries.
 Download the source, compile, and install.
-Usually as simple as running `./configure`, `make` and `make install`.
+Usually as simple as running `./configure`, `make` and `make install` at the downloaded source directory.

 ### Installation